 - Design and Technology: Design Technology and Hospitality & Catering;

 - Modern Foreign Languages: French and Spanish;

-- Humanities: Geography, History and RE;
+- Humanities: Geography, History, Sociology, Economics and RE;

 - Vocational: Special Options through the increased Flexibility Programme.
 This includes a range of vocational options provided through the Waverley Federation (see below).

-For some pupils a vocational option at KS4 is appropriate and we have several Special Options available.
+For some students a vocational option at KS4 is appropriate and we have several Special Options available.
 These courses are provided through the Waverley Federation in partnership with a variety of local further education providers including Godalming and Guildford Colleges.
-The exact course offer changes from year to year depending on options available and pupil preferences, but the regular offer includes subjects as diverse as Child Care and Construction.
+The exact course offer changes from year to year depending on options available and student preferences, but the regular offer includes subjects as diverse as Child Care and Construction.
 Details of each year's offer are provided through the normal options process each year.

 Other activities to enrich the curriculum take place at various points throughout the year, for example; visits to Art galleries, museums and theatres; Forensic Science activities, Sport activities, amongst others.